-Which reflects itself in the number of active contributors per year too (the year end number for 2013 will be around 133'000).
+Which reflects itself in the number of active contributors per year too (the year end number for 2013 is 129'000).

 The above graph also shows that the number of contributors that contributed in a previous year is showing growth too.
 Note the lack of "old" editors going from 2008 to 2009 is likely due to anonymous edits going away in 2009.
 This is likely also the reason for other low counts in the early years.

 And while it is a bit too speculative to state reasons, we do see, compared to active contributor growth, over proportional growth in the number of changesets.
 Going over 500'000 per month for the first time in September of this year:

 You may have noticed that the 0.9 Vespucci release (see http://code.google.com/p/osmeditor4android/downloads/list and on the google Play Store rsn) has an experimental geo-referenced photograph overlay:

 this is already very helpful, you can walk around surveying then sit down in peace and quite, enter the information that you have collected and upload right there.
 Vespucci does not support taking photographs directly (yet?) so I'm doing this with osmtracker.
 Now and then it isn't really clear in which direction the photograph was taken and it would be helpful to have that information available too.